 featured butternut squash stuffing.

-Level up your sausage stuffing with this delicious butternut squash recipe.
-Roasted butternut squash is added to a traditional stuffing for one delicious side that's perfect for Thanksgiving and the holidays.
+Level up your stuffing with this delicious butternut squash recipe.
+Roasted butternut squash is added to a traditional stuffing for a delicious side that's perfect for Thanksgiving and the holidays.

 Save this recipe!